-Once you've selected your donor, we can help you with the artificial insemination process.
+Once you've selected your donor, we can help you begin the artificial insemination process for single women.
 Intrauterine insemination (IUI) is the easiest and least costly option.
 It works well for women who have no history of reproductive problems.
 If IUI fails, your doctor might recommend trying IVF, a form of artificial insemination whereby the doctor fertilizes the egg outside of your body, then implants the embryo into your uterus.

 Many women using artificial insemination with donor sperm opt to take hormones to increase the number and quality of their eggs.
 We will work with you to assess whether this is the right option for you.

 Single parents planning to have a child often believe that their biggest obstacle will be finding donor sperm or eggs.
 But individuals struggle with fertility issues just as frequently as couples do.
 The good news is that you only have to do half the testing, since trouble with a pregnancy as an individual means the problem is with you.
 Additionally, many family planning options for fertility issues involve artificial insemination -- something you will already have to do if you're planning to become a parent by yourself -- so you may be able to avoid some procedures.

 If you can't produce a pregnancy after a few tries, we may recommend a more aggressive approach.
 Because fertility issues are common, we will test you for a range of issues before embarking on a course of single parent artificial insemination.
 Thus you'll know before you even try whether you have a fertility issue, potentially eliminating months and even years of fruitless trying.